wetw0rk/Sickle/README.md

 ![alt text](https://raw.githubusercontent.com/wetw0rk/Sickle/master/example-pictures/rev.png?style=centerme)

 #### Bad character identification
-It's important to note that currently bad character identification is best used within a Linux based OS.
+It's important to note that currently bad character identification is best used within a Linux based operating system.
 When dumping shellcode on a Windows host bad characters will not be highlighted.
 Below is a usage example in a Unix environment:

 ![alt text](https://raw.githubusercontent.com/wetw0rk/Sickle/master/example-pictures/sickleG.gif?style=centerme)